Particl-Community/academy/basicswap-dex/basicswap_technicals.rst

 ----

-Similarly to the Particl Marketplace, :term:`BasicSwap <BasicSwap>` relies on an intricate combination of distributed technologies developed, maintained, and run by a vast and global network of participants.

 Key Components
 ^^^^^^^^^^^^^^

-Three key technologies make BasicSwap the powerhouse that it is: the SecureMessaging (SMSG) protocol, scriptless scripts technology, and the more widely-known ‘atomic swaps’ protocol.
+:term:`BasicSwap <BasicSwap>` can be best understood as the decentralized version of the SWIFT messaging network; it sends and receives messages between two peers via the decentralized SMSG network for them to execute coin swaps together without any central party involvement.

+The coin swapping process itself is not conducted by :term:`BasicSwap <BasicSwap>`.
+Instead, it is handled by on-chain atomic swaps on the respective blockchains of the cryptocurrencies being exchanged. :term:`BasicSwap <BasicSwap>`'s role is to enable communication between swappers, allowing them to exchange the necessary information for atomic swaps and to publicly broadcast their offers without intermediaries.

 Atomic Swaps
 ------------

-Atomic swaps have been around for quite some time and are an important part of many DEX platforms currently available.
-They allow for swapping digital assets between two users in a peer-to-peer fashion, assuming that the logistical requirements behind executing such a swap exist.
+:term:`BasicSwap <BasicSwap>` employs two distinct types of atomic swap protocols: HTLC ('Secret Hash') and PTLC ('Adaptor Signature').
+These on-chain protocols facilitate the exchange of cryptocurrencies without the need for a trusted third party.
+HTLC uses hashed time-locked addresses, while PTLC utilizes adaptor signatures to execute swaps.

-The atomic swap technology is, in and of itself, a relatively narrow-scoped protocol; it does not match orders between two users or provide any DEX framework.
-Instead, it just safely swaps assets and does so very securely.
+Both protocols are open-source and have been developed by the broader cryptocurrency community, and are relatively narrow-scoped; they do not match orders between two users or provide any DEX framework.
+Instead, they just safely execute on-chain on the respective blockchains of the coins being exchanged, without third-party involvement.

 .. seealso::